influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_kapacitor/v1.4/administration/auth.md

 The core authentication specific properties of Enterprise Kapacitor are found in the `[auth]` group.
 These include:

-* `cache-expiration` &ndash; Defines how long a consumer service can hold a credential document in its cache.
+* `cache-expiration`: Defines how long a consumer service can hold a credential document in its cache.
-* `bcrypt-cost` &ndash; The number of iterations used when hashing the password using the bcrypt algorithm.
+* `bcrypt-cost`: The number of iterations used when hashing the password using the bcrypt algorithm.
 Higher values generate hashes more resilient to brute force cracking attempts, but lead to marginally longer resolution times.
-* `meta-addr` &ndash; Declares the address of the InfluxDB Enterprise meta node to connect to in order to access the user and permission store.
+* `meta-addr`: Declares the address of the InfluxDB Enterprise meta node to connect to in order to access the user and permission store.
-* `meta-use-tls` &ndash; Declares whether to use TLS when communication with the influxdb-meta node or not.
+* `meta-use-tls`: Declares whether to use TLS when communication with the influxdb-meta node or not.
 Default is `false`.

 Currently no alternative exists to using InfluxDB Enterprise meta nodes as the backend user and privilege store, so an address and port need to be supplied.

 These properties can also be defined as environment variables.

-**Example 3 &ndash; Configuring Authentication with ENVARS**
+**Example 3: Configuring authentication with ENVARS**
 ```
 KAPACITOR_HTTP_AUTH_ENABLED=true;
 KAPACITOR_AUTH_META_ADDR=172.17.0.2:8091
 ```

-When managing Kapacitor with Systemd these environment variables can be stored in the file `/etc/default/kapacitor`.
+When managing Kapacitor with `systemd`, these environment variables can be stored in the file `/etc/default/kapacitor`.

 Once these key properties have been set, restart the Kapacitor service.

-With Systemd this is done as follows:
+With `systemd`, this is done as follows:

 ```
 $ sudo systemctl restart kapacitor.service
 ```

-## User and Privilege Management
+## User and privilege management

 User and privilege management means managing the contents of a user store and the access rights (privileges, permissions) that users can be granted.
 It entails